Learn more about what major changes or events may impact GI physicians for the remainder of 2022.

 A major swing in numbers may make new legislation slow to pass, and lengthen discussions on major topics, including healthcare.
-Physicians should keep a close eye on the results of local and national elections, as new representatives may bring about new opportunities in the future.
+Physicians should keep a close eye on the results of local and national elections.
+This is because new representatives may bring about new opportunities in the future.

 The end of the COVID-19 pandemic?

-While it is likely COVID-19 will never be completely eradicated, there is a potential for the government to end the disease’s status as a public health emergency.
-While Gilberg doesn’t personally believe the switch will be made in 2022, one potential change that could come as a result is a dip in telehealth funding.
+It is likely COVID-19 will never be completely eradicated.
+However, there is a potential for the government to end the disease’s status as a public health emergency.
+This is one of the major topics in GI medicine as well as medicine on a macroscopic level.
+Gilberg doesn’t personally believe the switch will be made in 2022.
+However, one potential change that could come as a result is a dip in telehealth funding.